Normal behavior:

 b) With code

-parameter and read the vault based on address_of(user)
+Make get_secret signer-bound just like set_secret.
+Remove the untrusted caller parameter and read the vault based on address_of(user).

-This guarantees only the owner of a vault can retrieve its secret, matching the secure pattern already used by set_secret
+This guarantees only the owner of a vault can retrieve its secret, matching the secure pattern already used by set_secret.

 Reference: https://aptos.dev/build/smart-contracts/move-security-guidelines